clearya1/clearya1.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD Student in the [School of Maths](https://www.maths.ed.ac.uk/school-of-mathematics) at the University of Edinburgh, under the supervision of [Dr. Jacob Page](https://www.jacob-page.com).
-Prior to this, I studied Theoretical Physics at Trinity College Dublin, during which I was awarded the prestigious [Hamilton Prize](https://www.ria.ie/grants-awards/prizes/hamilton-prize-in-mathematics/) by the Royal Irish Academy and the [Laidlaw Scholarship](https://www.tcd.ie/Careers/students/awards/laidlaw/).
-Previously, I have also been a research intern at the Machine Learning Centre of Excellence in JP Morgan at the associate level, and at the Irish Centre for High End Computing.
+I am currently a postdoctoral fellow in the [Department of Mechanical Engineering](https://me.jhu.edu) at the Johns Hopkins University, under the supervision of [Prof. Tamer Zaki](https://engineering.jhu.edu/zaki/).
+Broadly speaking, I am interested in physically motivated machine learning, data assimilation and dynamical systems, with applications in fluid dynamics.

-Broadly speaking, I am interested in physically motivated machine learning, dynamical systems and fluid dynamics.
-Throughout my PhD, I have computed many dynamically invariant structures in chaotic systems such as the point vortex model and forced two-dimensional turbulence.
-Computationally, I have written differentiable flow solvers in JAX to enable gradient-based searches for these structures, and also trained convolutional networks on snapshots of two-dimensional turbulence.
+Prior to this, I was a PhD Student in the [School of Maths](https://www.maths.ed.ac.uk/school-of-mathematics) at the University of Edinburgh, under the supervision of [Dr. Jacob Page](https://www.jacob-page.com).
+I studied Theoretical Physics at Trinity College Dublin, during which I was awarded the [Hamilton Prize](https://www.ria.ie/grants-awards/prizes/hamilton-prize-in-mathematics/) by the Royal Irish Academy and the [Laidlaw Scholarship](https://www.tcd.ie/Careers/students/awards/laidlaw/).
+I have also been a research intern at the Machine Learning Centre of Excellence in JP Morgan at the associate level, and at the Irish Centre for High End Computing.